Bamboo Forum

 However my preliminary research (and this website) tells me Guadua angustifolia grows best between 900m and 1600m.
 Does this mean its a bad idea to grow it at sea level?
 For construction purposes?
 Hope not!
 Any help is highly valued...

-Altitude is directly related to temperature, and it is the average temperature that is the most important factor in regards to growing Guadua angustifolia plants.
+Altitude is directly related to temperature, and it is the average temperature that is the most important factor in regard to growing Guadua angustifolia plants.

 Growing Guadua bamboo at sea level may very well result in faster growing culms (compared to higher altitude / lower temperatures).
 Culms may be a little smaller in size and fibers may be a little less strong but not to the extend that they cannot be used for construction.
 So, in conclusion, YES you can certainly grow Guadua angustifolia at sea level in Central America.